mchiapello/Ramf/index.md

 <h3>Estimation of mycorrhizal colonization according to Trouvelot method</h3>

-a.
-Mount 15 root fragments on one slide; prepare two slides (30 root fragments total).
+- Mount 15 root fragments on one slide; prepare two slides (30 root fragments total).

-b.
-Observe these fragments under the microscope and rate according to the range of classes indicated in figure 4 and Annex 1.
+- Observe these fragments under the microscope and rate according to the range of classes indicated in figure  1.

 These classes give a rapid estimation of the level of mycorrhizal colonisation of each root fragment and the abundance of arbuscules.
 c.
 Put the values into the computer program 'Mycocalc' to calculate the parameters: %F, %M, %m, %a and %A, according to Trouvelot et al..
 1986. (see Figure 4 from Trouvelot et al 1986)

 Frequency of mycorrhiza in the root system